MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

         > [!NOTE]
         > The .p12 password that you set in step 4 is required when uploading it to the keyvault in the next step.

-     2. [Create the provisioning profile](code-sign-ios.md#create-an-ios-provisioning-profile) and run the following command to encode it to base64:
+     2. [Create the provisioning profile](code-sign-ios.md#create-an-ios-provisioning-profile) and run this command to encode it to base64:
         - Mac: base64 `-i example.mobileprovision`
         - Windows:  `certutil -encode data.txt tmp.b64`